Danutzz8/Verify-account-ui/README.md

 # Verify-account-ui

-Add no to verify account.
+Add no to verify account
 if ok